Next Start

 Increased Number of Jump Starts

-An obvious sign that your battery is running on its last legs is having to jump start it more and more often.
+An obvious sign that your battery is running on its last legs is having to jump-start it more and more often.
 It’s important that you get a replacement battery if this is happening continuously.

 Parasitic Battery Drain Test

 You can use a digital multimeter to determine how much draw is being placed on your battery.
-A multimeter is a tool that helps diagnose what the electrical draw and current is on the part.
+A multimeter is a tool that helps diagnose what the electrical draw and current are on the part.

 Connecting the multimeter is something that should be done with the ignition off.
 It’s also important to follow safety precautions and wear protective gloves and eyewear.